-We provide services that may be subject to various state and federal privacy laws and regulations.
-Relevant federal privacy laws include the Gramm-Leach-Bliley Act of 1999, which (along with its implementing regulations) restricts certain collection, processing, storage, use and disclosure of personal information, requires notice to individuals of privacy practices and provides individuals with certain rights to prevent the use and disclosure of certain nonpublic or otherwise legally protected information.
+We provide services that may be subject to various state and federal data privacy and information security laws and regulations.
+Relevant federal data privacy and information security laws include the Gramm-Leach-Bliley Act of 1999, which (along with its implementing regulations) restricts certain collection, processing, storage, use and disclosure of personal information, requires notice to individuals of privacy practices and provides individuals with certain rights to prevent the use and disclosure of certain nonpublic or otherwise legally protected information.
 These rules also impose requirements for the safeguarding and proper destruction of personal information through the issuance of data security standards or guidelines.
 Our business may also be subject to the Fair Credit Reporting Act of 1970, as amended by the Fair and Accurate Credit Transactions Act of 2003, which regulates the use and reporting of consumer credit information and imposes disclosure requirements on entities who take adverse action based on information obtained from credit reporting agencies.
 All fifty states have enacted data breach notification laws requiring businesses that experience a security breach of their computer databases that contain personal information to notify affected individuals, consumer reporting agencies and governmental agencies.
 In addition, there are state laws that restrict the ability to collect and utilize certain types of personal information, such as Social Security and driver's license numbers, and impose secure disposal requirements for personal data.
 Certain state laws mandate businesses to implement reasonable data security measures.
-In addition, various states, including California, Colorado, Connecticut, Utah and Virginia, have recently enacted laws concerning privacy, data protection and information security.
+In addition, various states have recently enacted laws concerning privacy, data protection and information security.
 For example, the California Consumer Privacy Act of 2018 (the "CCPA"), which went into effect on January 1, 2020 and was amended by the California Privacy Rights Act of 2020 (the "CRPA"), for which most provisions were effective on January 1, 2023, requires companies that process personal information of California residents to make certain disclosures to consumers about data practices, grants consumers specific access rights to their data, allows consumers to opt out of certain data sharing activities and creates a private right of action for data breaches.
 The CPRA also establishes a privacy enforcement agency known as the California Privacy Protection Agency.
-Other states are expected to enact in new similar laws and regulations in the near future.
+At least 12 other states have enacted similar laws and regulations, and other states are expected to enact new similar laws and regulations in the near future.